Francis Legge

 Legge's actions, particularly an attempt to audit the province's accounts, earned him a growing number of opponents among the local merchant oligarchy and turned both the Legislative Council and Legislative Assembly against him, and open rebellion broke out against Legge in the south of the province.

 Legge was recalled to London in 1776 because of the complaints against him.
 The Board of Trade in London founding him "wanting" in "that Gracious and Conciliating Deportment which the delicacy of the times and the Tempers of Men under agitation & alarm more particularly demanded".
 The new Colonial Secretary, Lord George Germain, was concerned that "the Province will be lost, utterly lost" due to Legge's actions in alienating Nova Scotians and possibly losing the province to the rebellious colonies during the American Revolution.
 A decision was made to replace him with a more conciliatory administrator, Mariot Arbuthnot.
 Legge was not permitted to return to Nova Scotia but remained governor in name only until 1782.
+Rear Admiral Shuldham returned Legge to Plymouth onboard the Harriot Packet in Captain Tyringham Howe's convoy.

 In 1775, Legge was granted permission to form the Royal Nova Scotia Volunteer Regiment of which he became the colonel.
 Because of his unpopularity, very few men were willing to be recruited, and the unit languished until the later years of the war.
 He remained colonel in absentia until 1782.